 Programs For Troubled Teens

 For families and typically the teen, there are years of struggles trying to find a healthier, happier path.
 It is common for families to comment about the challenges of fear, anger, confusion, and feeling helplessly alone in the struggle.
 School counselors, therapists, and outpatient programs often precede placement in residential programs for troubled teens.
 Programs for troubled teens are treatment centers specifically designed to help teens struggling with mental health issues work through their challenges.
-Asheville Academy for Girls, a therapeutic boarding school for young girls ages 10-14, may be able to help your struggling daughter.
+Asheville Academy, a therapeutic boarding school for young girls ages 10-14, may be able to help your struggling daughter.

 Asheville Academy provides struggling young girls and their families with:

 - Diverse clinical offerings – individual, group, and family therapy offered in a variety of ways including but not limited to animal and equine assisted therapy,

 - Age and gender-appropriate care – programming for pre-teen and teens can very significantly; typically the diagnoses and conditions are quite different for these age groups therefore programming should reflect this.
 Similarly, single gender programs can be beneficial and allow struggling teens to focus on their care.

 - Accredited academics – education plays a critical role in the long-term prospects of any teen.
 It is common for troubled teens to be struggling with school refusal, under-performance, lack of motivation, different learning styles, or learning difficulties.
 Therefore, a program with an academic component can be helpful to long-term success.

 - Campuses designated for this therapeutic purposes – one would not likely go to a grocery store that was once a gas station.
 In a similar vein, programs that have appropriate residences, dining, clinical, academic, and recreational facilities are better suited to helping struggling teens.